 Remarkably, this fear generalised to other white, furry objects.
 Albert became anxious around a white rabbit, cotton wool, and even a white fur coat.
 Watson had demonstrated that an emotional response could be created through classical conditioning, and that this response would transfer to similar stimuli.

-The Little Albert study is now viewed as unethical, and rightly so.
-Watson never reconditioned Albert to reverse the fear response before the experiment ended.
-We still do not know the full psychological impact on Albert, though what little follow-up research exists suggests he lived an ordinary life.
-However, the experiment revealed something profound: behaviour that appears innate can actually be built through environmental pairing.
-This truth resonates in every behaviour policy that uses consequences to shape classroom conduct.
+The Little Albert study is now seen as unethical, and rightly so.
+Watson did not recondition Albert to undo the fear response before the experiment ended.
+We still do not know its full psychological impact, though the limited follow-up research suggests Albert lived an ordinary life.

 Watson's Focus on Observable Behaviour

-Watson's core conviction was simple: psychology should study only what we can observe and measure objectively.
-Introspection, he argued, was unreliable.
-Two people observing their own thoughts will give different descriptions.
-There is no way to verify these subjective reports.
-Only behaviour can be observed, recorded, and replicated.
+Two people who observe their own thoughts may describe them in different ways.
+There is no clear way to check these subjective reports.
+By contrast, behaviour can be observed, recorded, and replicated.

-This shift had enormous consequences.
+This shift had large consequences.
 Watson claimed that consciousness, emotion, and thought were not the proper subjects of psychology.
-Instead, we should study stimulus and response.
-Give a stimulus (a bell, a word, a situation), and measure the response (a muscle contraction, a glandular secretion, a piece of speech).
-Build these simple stimulus-response associations, and you build behaviour.
+Instead, he said we should study stimulus and response.

-For education, this meant abandoning the idea that learning happens in some mysterious inner realm of the mind.
+For education, this meant moving away from the idea that learning happens in a hidden inner area of the mind.
 Instead, learning is the formation of stimulus-response bonds.
 You hear a question (stimulus), and you recall an answer (response).
-You see a misbehaviour in the classroom (stimulus), and a consequence follows (response).
-The student then learns what action leads to what outcome, and adjusts their behaviour accordingly.

 Classical Conditioning in Watson's Framework